 With either card, you can also redeem points using Chase’s “Pay Yourself Back” tool, which allows you to use your points to offset the cost of various purchases you make with your card.
-You can currently use the “Pay Yourself Back” tool for eligible purchases made at grocery stores, dining establishments (including delivery and takeout) and home improvement stores.
+You can currently use the “Pay Yourself Back” tool for eligible purchases made with either card at Airbnb and Away through awaytravel.com, and also at dining establishments (including delivery and takeout) with the Sapphire Reserve.

-Plus, now through September 30, 2021, you’ll get the same value for your points when you use the “Pay Yourself Back” tool as you do when redeeming through the Chase travel portal, meaning you’ll get 1.25 cents per point with the Chase Sapphire Preferred and 1.5 cents per point with the Chase Sapphire Reserve.
+Plus, you’ll currently get the same value for your points when you use the “Pay Yourself Back” tool as you do when redeeming through the Chase travel portal, meaning you’ll get 1.25 cents per point with the Chase Sapphire Preferred and 1.5 cents per point with the Chase Sapphire Reserve.

 Points from either the Chase Sapphire Preferred or the Chase Sapphire Reserve transfer to all these partners at a 1-to-1 ratio, meaning for every 1,000 points you transfer, you’ll get 1,000 points or miles in the airline or hotel program.